 The new Montefiore Windmill is a reconstruction of the original Mishkenot Sha’ananim windmill built in 1857.
 It was inaugurated on August 2012, and the first bag of flour was produced on May 2013.

-The Montefiore windmill is now fully operational, just as it was so many years ago.
-However, in addition to the wind mechanism it is also equipped with an electric motor for days of insufficient wind.
+The Montefiore Windmill is now fully operational, just as it was so many years ago.
+In addition to the wind mechanism, it is equipped with an electric motor for days when the wind is insufficient.

-Visitors are welcome to enter the structure and watch a short video featuring the historical significance of the windmill in the resettlement of Jews outside of the Old City’s walls and the following rise of modern Jerusalem.
+Visitors are welcome to enter the structure and watch a short video that explains the historical significance of the windmill in the resettlement of Jews outside of the Old City’s walls and the ensuing rise of modern Jerusalem.

 The Sir Moses Montefiore Windmill at Mishkenot Sha’ananim is an iconic Jerusalem landmark.
-Its renovation is a symbol of the spirit of Jerusalem: a unique fusion of old and new, a city of rich history and brilliant future.
+Its renovation is a symbol of the spirit of Jerusalem – a unique fusion of old and new, a city with a rich history and brilliant future.

 For information on visiting hours, please call 02-6230323.